 They're consolidating all of their staff into a small number of shared locations and equipping them with dual screens, modern smartphones, fast networks, Surface Pros, softphones and ubiquitous WiFi, and state-of-the-art collaboration tools.

 Customers now receive around-the-clock services through a combination of tech innovation and changing working practices.

-Last January HMRC extended opening hours on webchat to give customer 24/7 access to services, and advisors are often now given the option to work from home.
+Last January, HMRC extended opening hours on webchat to give customers 24/7 access to services, and advisors are often now given the option to work from home.

 "They were more productive unsupervised at home, than they were in the building," says Potter.